rastenis/easy-currencies/readme.md

   - Easy mode - no configuration or API keys required at all
   - Custom mode - choose one or more providers, use key-gated providers.
 - Add custom providers (private or public)
-- [WIP] Provider fallbacks - automatic switching of active providers in the case of failure
+- Provider fallbacks - automatic switching of active providers in the case of failure

 ## Install